 Speed to Fly: A Complete Guide to Cross Country Paragliding

-The excerpts here were taken from the video by Had Robinson.
-This is expert advice on thermalling and for doing well in cross country paragliding.
+The excerpts here were taken from the video.
+It is expert advice on thermalling and for doing well in cross country paragliding.

 1. It’s Ok to bury the brakes in the core of thermals